OpenSuSE Man Pages

 words, it switches between the currently visible task display(s)

-plays are currently visible, this interactive command will leave
+displays are currently visible, this interactive command will

-The '+' key does the same for all windows.
-The four task dis-
+The `+' key does the same for all windows.
+The four task

 * A :Alternate-Display-Mode toggle